jbbjr/Spotify-EDA-and-Clustering/README.md

 ## EDA Main Findings
 There is a lot of summarization and distributions in the first half of the notebook to better understand individual varibles within the dataset.
 The true analysis starts in the latter half.

+### Normalizing ``Track Popularity``
+When we checked the distribution for ``Track Popularity``, we found a right skew in the data.
+There are a lot of outliers on the unpopular side of things.
+Something unique about Spotify, is that pretty much anyone can upload a song.
+This is great in concept and in practice, but for our analysis it does make the data a little more noisy.
+Sometimes users on Spotify take advantage of this to post unreleased songs by real artists, or just to upload their own projects that aren't necesarilly production level.
+These are likely the tracks that represent the outliers, so it makes sense to just remove them altogether.
+We utilzed IQR to do this.

 ### Key Variables of Interest (Restating the Business Problem)
 Referring back to the Business Problem, we want to try and figure out what variables in the dataset are driving ``Track Popularity``.
-When we pulled the track object from the Spotify API, we got a bunch of other useful
+When we pulled the track object from the Spotify API, we got a bunch of other useful information.
+Each track contains specific audio features (ex. ``Danceability`` or ``Energy``) that we can use to analyze relationships with in terms of ``Track Popularity``.

 ## Clustering